christophe-cerin/Ecoindex-Revisited/README.md

 [  31   25 7241]  EcoIndex:  92.48458269614169  EcoIndex_Random_Projection:  91.8425268940261  Diff:  0.6420558021155927
 x=37.60 y=18.40 z=10874.33
 ```
 - lsh.py implements a Locality Sensitive Hashing (LSH) method for the EcoIndex.
-We use the Falconn package and generate two random queries, which are in the input for sure.
+We use the Falconn package and select two random queries taken from the input.
 We search for these two inputs and compute the EcoIndex according to the LSH method.
-We first go through the k=3 nearest neighbors, compute the barycenter, and then the EcoIndex.
+We first go through the k=3 nearest neighbors, compute the barycenter, and then the EcoIndex;
 ```
 $ python3 lsh.py
 Normalizing the dataset